sumergoconicio/library-manager-lite/README.md

 - CLI flags for all major workflows
 - Catalog analysis with plain text output
 - YouTube transcript downloading with automatic VTT to TXT conversion
+- SQLite database integration for robust data storage and querying

 ## Usage
 Run from the command line: